OxfordDemSci/ex2020/README.md

 ### Acknowledgements

-We are grateful to the extensive comments provided by Jim Oeppen, Alyson van Raalte and Christiaan Monden.
+We are grateful to the extensive comments provided by Jim Oeppen, Alyson van Raalte, John Ermisch and Christiaan Monden.
 Funding was generously provided by a British Academy Newton International Fellowship, the Rockwool Foundation’s Excess Deaths grant, a Leverhulme Trust Large Centre Grant, a John Fell Fund grant, a European Research Council grant and the Interdisciplinary Centre on Population Dynamics (CPop).